Track Taxes

 If your receipt includes more than one tax rate, there are two ways you can handle the tax rate:

-- Many tax authorities do not require the reporting of tax amounts by rate; therefore, you can apply the highest rate on the receipt and then modify the tax amount on the receipt if necessary.
-Please check with your tax advisor to determine if this approach is appropriate for you.
+- Many tax authorities do not require reporting tax amounts by rate; therefore, you can apply the highest rate on the receipt and then modify the tax amount on the receipt if necessary.
+Please check with your tax advisor to determine if this approach suits you.

-- Alternatively, you can apply each specific tax rate by splitting the expense by the applicable expenses for each rate.
+- Alternatively, you can apply each specific tax rate by splitting the expense by the applicable costs for each rate.
 To do this, open the expense and click Split Expense.
-Then apply the correct tax rate to each.
+Then, apply the correct tax rate to each.

 What if my workspace has multiple tax rates?